Kotlin/KEEP/proposals/context-receivers.md

 ### Named context receivers

-We've looked at various ways to add names to the context receives as an alternative to the qualified this syntax for [Referencing specific context receiver](#referencing-specific-context-receiver).
+We've looked at various ways to add names to the context receives as an alternative to the qualified `this` syntax for [Referencing specific context receiver](#referencing-specific-context-receiver).
 The leading syntactic option considered was `context(name: Type)` similarly to named function parameters.

 However, we did not find enough compelling use cases yet to support such naming, as context receivers are explicitly designed for something that should be brought into the context, as opposed to a declaration that should be explicitly referred to by name.
 Moreover, we do support disambiguation of multiple context receivers using a type-alias if needed.
-For cases where you need to bring a named thing into the context there is a workaround.
+For cases where you need to bring a named thing into the context, there is a workaround.

 Consider an example where you want to bring some `callParameters: Map<String, String>` property into the context of certain functions in your backend application.
 If using `context(callParameters: Map<String, String>)` was supported,